-As I mentioned above, you won't be able to use your own modem with either Hughesnet or Viasat.
-Instead, you'll need to rent your equipment, or pay for it upfront.
-With Hughesnet, that means another $15 per month to lease the Hughesnet Wi-Fi Modem, though you can also buy the equipment for a one-time fee of $450, which includes the installation fee.
+As I mentioned above, you won't be able to use your own modem with either HughesNet or Viasat.
+Instead, you'll need to rent your equipment or pay for it up front.
+With HughesNet, that means another $15 per month to lease the HughesNet Wi-Fi Modem, though you can also buy the equipment for a one-time fee of $450, which includes the installation fee.

 Viasat takes a similar approach but charges customers $13 a month to rent its Wi-Fi equipment.
 If you want to go the route of buying the equipment upfront, you'll be charged a one-time fee of $300.
-That definitely isn't chump change, but it's significantly less than the $350 you'd pay with Hughesnet (minus the installation cost).
+That isn't chump change, but it's significantly less than the $350 you'd pay with HughesNet (minus the installation cost).

 Contracts and early termination fees

-Both Hughesnet and Viasat require a two-year contract.
+Both HughesNet and Viasat require a two-year contract.
 With Viasat, if you cancel before the contract is up, you'll need to pay an early termination fee of approximately $15 for every month remaining on your contract.
-In the case of Hughesnet, the amount could be as steep as $400 if you cancel within the first 90 days of service.
+In the case of HughesNet, the amount could be as steep as $400 if you cancel within the first 90 days of service.

-Viasat does offer the option of foregoing the two-year contract by paying a $300 upfront fee at the start of the service.
+Viasat does offer the option of forgoing the two-year contract by paying a $300 upfront fee at the start of the service.
 This will save you $45 if you decide to cancel after the first 30 days of your service.
 Gee, thanks.

 Customer satisfaction is a mixed bag